The Power of Now

 Do not believe a thing because another man has said it was true.
 Do not believe in words because they are hallowed by tradition.
 Find out the truth for yourself.
 Reason it out.
 That is realization.

 ― Swami Vivekananda

 “The obedient always think about themselves as virtuous, rather than cowardly.”

 When listening to intellectually consoling "talking school" gurus, or when reading their books, there is the ever-present danger of over-estimating true realization.
 Western students in particular, who tend to be impatient, easily fall prey to this form of self-delusion.
 They become convinced that they have attained realization when in truth their attainment is entirely mental.
 If books and gurus could truly change people, this world would quickly become a paradise.

-Words are, of course, the most powerful drug used by mankind."
+Words are, of course, the most powerful drug used by mankind.

 - Rudyard Kipling

-So the secret is just to say 'Yes!' and jump off from here.
+"So the secret is just to say 'Yes!' and jump off from here.
 Then there is no problem.
-It means to be yourself, always yourself, without sticking to an old self.
+It means to be yourself, always yourself, without sticking to an old self."